Canterbury Campus Open Day

 Our experienced team has created an engaging course which captures the diversity of the national and global dimensions of finance and accounting, so you'll be prepared for all kinds of roles in industry, practice, the service sector or self-employment.

 The first year of the degree provides a solid grounding in the challenges of managing organisations and information technology, and you'll start to develop the analytical skills needed for employment.

 The core modules in Years 2 and 3 will prepare you for a professional career in accounting and finance and the optional modules will allow you to gain a broader understanding of the business world.

 You'll explore areas including:

-You'll have the opportunity to spend a year on a professional work placement, supported by a dedicated placement officer within the Business School.
-You can also take the Work-based Learning module in Year 2 to help develop your skills in securing a work placement or internship.
+You'll have the opportunity to spend a year on a professional work placement, supported by a dedicated placement officer.
+You can also take the Employability Skills module in Year 2 to help develop your skills in seeking and obtaining a work placement or internship.